 with a love of the outdoors and winter snowmobile sports.
 Social

-activities were held at a variety of places in the Caribou Hills.
+activities were held at a variety of places in the Caribou

-will.
+trails at will.
 It was a carefree time.

 Club members built a clubhouse and an auxiliary building.